MichaelCurrin/static-sites-generator-resources/Jekyll/setup_and_run.md

 # Setup and Run
-> Guide to install and run a Jekyll static website using from a clone URL.
+> Guide to install and run a Jekyll static website, with or without Gems

 Follow the instructions in this guide to setup and run a Jekyll site locally.
 It will use `ruby` to compile HTML and Markdown templates into HTML, avoiding duplication of code.